somnambulist-tech/laravel-doctrine-tenancy/README.md

         // more stuff...
     ];

 If left out, the default App\Http\Controller is used.
+If set to an empty string, then no namespace prefix will be set on any routes.

 #### Route Patterns